blurrycontour/zuul-gerrit/doc/source/config/project.rst

       jobs for a given pipeline, they will be combined, as will any jobs specified in project-pipeline definitions on the project itself.

+   .. attr:: branches

+      A list of branches to which this `project` stanza should apply.

+      If omitted on a `project` stanza within an :term:`untrusted project` that is configuring its own project, the current branch will be used (:attr:`pragma` settings are ignored).
+That means that in the typical case where this option is omitted on an untrusted project, the stanza is always interpreted as configuring the project on the branch where the definition is found.

+      If omitted on a `project` stanza within a :term:`config project`, the stanza will be interpreted as applying to all branches (but :attr:`pragma` settings are effective in this case, see below).

+      If omitted when configuring a project other than the current project, if :attr:`pragma.implied-branch-matchers` is in effect
+      then :attr:`pragma.implied-branches` will be used.
+In all cases, explicit configuration of branches overrides implied branches.

+      Note that use of this attribute when configuring the jobs run on the current project can produce undesirable behavior when combined with common project branching paradigms.
+In particular, note that when a project is branched, the project stanzas are effectively copied onto that branch, and therefore additional explicit stanzas will be in effect.
+It is recommended to only use this attribute inside unbranched projects and instead use the default implicit branch behavior for branched projects.

    .. attr:: default-branch
       :default: master